-The gcp:dataplex/taskIamBinding:TaskIamBinding resource, part of the Pulumi GCP provider, manages IAM access control for Dataplex tasks by binding roles to members.
-This guide focuses on three capabilities: authoritative role binding to multiple members, non-authoritative single-member grants, and complete policy replacement.
+The gcp:dataplex/taskIamBinding:TaskIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex tasks by granting a specific role to a list of members.
+This guide focuses on two capabilities: authoritative role binding (which replaces all members for a role) and non-authoritative member addition (which preserves existing members).

 Grant a role to multiple members